 A 44 Mag will kill deer reliably out to around 150-Yards.
 The 350 Legend is good to a max of 250-yards.
 Because the 44 Mag is larger than a .357, it requires more energy to fully penetrate a game animal.
 Simply put, it has more bullet drag.

-With the 350 Legend, I estimate that 650 ft/lbs are the bare minimum for effective wounding capabilities on deer. with the 44 Mag, it’s closer to 850 ft/lbs.
+With the 350 Legend, I estimate that 650 ft/lbs is the bare minimum for effective wounding capabilities on deer. with the 44 Mag, it’s closer to 850 ft/lbs.
 It needs a little more force because it’s a fatter bullet.

 44 Mag Ammo can be Hard to Find, so can 350 Legend